 3. College of Staten Island/Willowbrook State School

 From 1930 to 1987, the campus was originally an asylum for mentally disabled children.
 Only built to hold 4000 patients, the hospital became a dumping ground for unwanted mentally diseased children.
-The understaffed hospital had over 6000 residents, forcing them to lock the children without care for days into rooms that were filled to capacity and filthy.
+The understaffed hospital had over 6000 residents, forcing them to lock the children without care for days into rooms that were filled with grime.
 The hospital was exposed for its conditions and shutdown.
 In 1988, Andre Rand, who worked on the grounds, was charged for kidnapping and murdering Jennifer Schweiger.
-As he sits in prison for 50 years to life, he is still accused for other numerous missing children form the asylum.
+As he sits in prison for 50 years to life, he is still accused for other numerous missing children from the asylum.
 Today the grounds are known as the College of Staten Island.
 Some of the original buildings and smokestacks still stand within the campus.
 Students have reported seeing figures and shadows, hearing strange noises and calls, while accompanied by unsettling feelings.
 Some say they feel as if something is watching or following them as they walk the campus at night.

 In Tottenville, located at the end of Hylan Blvd, the Conference House park sits the largest Lenape Indian burial ground called Burial Ridge.
 In 1676, English Royal Navy officer, Christopher Billop was granted the grounds and built the manor by 1680.
 The haunting legends of the house are: Billop murdered his maid by stabbing her at the top of the staircase and pushing her down after catching her signal Americans.
 Staten Islanders have claimed to still see the light of her candle in one of the windows.
 Another story is that Billop abandoned his fiancé and she died of a broken heart.
 Her calls and cries can still be heard thru the house.
-There have also been ghost sightings of British solders as well as Native Americans wandering the house and grounds at night.
+There have also been ghost sightings of British soldiers as well as Native Americans wandering the house and grounds at night.

 5. Moravian Cemetery/Vanderbilt’s tomb